Thursday, January 08, 2009

 Wednesday, November 08, 2006

-Autumn is another time when color has changed, from the cool colors refreshing in the summertime to the warm colors that warm you inside as the weather turns colder.
+Autumn is another time when color has changed, from the cool colors refreshing from the spring time into the summertime to the warm colors that warm you inside as the weather turns colder.
 I found this tree with the sunlight just in the right spot.
 It lights up the whole tree with a glow that would warm anyone up inside that loves this season. :)

 Wednesday, September 06, 2006